AxelHammarback/Defold-Photoshop-GUI-Exporter/README.md

 **ZXP** – Installation file for Adobe extensions.

+---

 ## Installation

 **Panel is supported in Adobe Photoshop CC and later only.**

 1. Make sure that you have an extension installer on your computer <sup>[1]</sup>.

-2. Download the extension panel (**ZXP**) from download link at the top of this page.
+2. Download the attachment from download link at the top of this page.

-3. Save your work and close down Photoshop.
+3. If Photoshop is open; save your work and close down Photoshop.

 4. Use your extension installer to install the ZXP file.